davidamebley/react_deploy_netlify_integrify_init/README.md

+# Overview

+This project contains a simple Homepage that contains user information. \
+Details of each user shown on the Homepage can be viewed by clicking their card shown on the page \

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts